mattbeckstrand/startup/README.md

 - [] Login Placeholder: it is in the top right on the homepage
 - [] DB data placeholder: all the album covers and reviews will come from the database
 - [] Websocket placeholder: This is in the messages

+## CSS Deliverable
+- Went through and styled each page.